cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

     <i class="fa fa-file-text"></i> application.conf
     <span><i class="fa fa-file-text"></i> other.conf</span></pre>

-You could then launch your Boxfuse instance with `-jvm.args=-Dconfig.file=other.conf` to load the alternate Play config file called `other.conf` in the conf directory of your application.
+You could then launch your CloudCaptain instance with `-jvm.args=-Dconfig.file=other.conf` to load the alternate Play config file called `other.conf` in the conf directory of your application.

 **Note:** these files must be present at the time you build the dist zip using `sbt dist`.
-Also keep in mind that [Boxfuse auto-configuration](#configuration) only works with the regular `application.conf` file.
+Also keep in mind that [CloudCaptain auto-configuration](#configuration) only works with the regular `application.conf` file.

 ## Overriding Play configuration